 Aisles were added around 1150, possibly when the manor returned to episcopal hands after a brief period of alienation, as the arcades resemble those at Icklesham, another episcopal manor.
 The round heads have two slightly chamfered orders and both piers are round with shallow capitals and water-holding bases.
-Only the capitals differ _ the north one is slightly deeper and has scallops, whilst that opposite has foliage, almost an early form of stiff leaf.
-The last has been dated to 1180 (BE p415), but the form of the arches, bearing in mind that the capitals were probably last to be carved, makes (image) the earlier date likely.
-As well as Icklesham, this work has been linked to other churches in the area and the link may be Battle abbey (www.crsbi.ac.uk retrieved on 1/4/2013).
+Only the capitals differ – the north one is slightly deeper and has scallops, whilst that opposite has foliage, almost an early form of stiff leaf.
+The last has been dated to 1180 (BE p415), but the form of the arches, bearing in mind that the capitals were probably last to be carved, makes the earlier date likely.
+As well as Icklesham, this work has been linked to other churches in the area and it has been suggested that the link was Battle abbey (www.crsbi.ac.uk retrieved on 1/4/2013).
 The aisles as built were narrower and lower than today, as the Burrell Collection drawing of c1785 shows, though the detail shown there is later.
 Corbels for the original roof are visible above the north arcade.

 The relationship between the aisles and the tower is hard to discern.
 The tower arch is too altered to be reliable – its pointed head dates from 1878 – though the square chamfered jambs could be mid-C12.
 On the north and south sides of the tower are plain round-headed arches.
 Before 1907 these were blocked (VCH 9 p122) but they look old and suggest that the aisles were intended from the start to extend either side of the tower, as the north one did before 1907 and both do today.
 They are simpler than the arcades, but that may be because they were inserted in the existing tower.

-The narrower eastern part of the north aisle with big windows of renewed panelled tracery – the east one now opens into the organ-chamber – was the Batisford chantry, founded about 1453 (3 p80), though the fabric looks earlier C15.
+The narrower eastern part of the north aisle with big windows of renewed panelled tracery, of which the eastern one now opens into the organ-chamber, was the Batisford chantry, founded about 1453 (3 p80), though the fabric looks earlier C15.
 It then stood north of the chancel with an arch that is now the eastern one of the north arcade and has semi-octagonal responds and a moulded head.
 That into the aisle also survives with a moulded head and no abaci.
 A photograph of shortly before 1878 (VCH 9 opp p121) shows a smaller south chapel with C15 detail, but no trace is left.
 Nave and chancel had plastered, coved roofs (SNQ 16 (Nov 1964) pp130-31) and though the present ones are C19, they follow the old form.

 Fittings and monuments